alexmercerind/desktoasts/example/README.md

-# wintoast_example
+# desktoasts_example

-Demonstrates how to use the wintoast plugin.
+Demonstrates how to use the desktoasts plugin.

 ## Getting Started